2018 United States House of Representatives elections in Kansas: Campaign

-Because there were two Republican candidates named Ron Estes, the names appeared on the ballot as "Rep. Ron Estes" and "Ron M. Estes", which some criticized as breaking state law that prohibits identifying an incumbent on the ballot.
+Because there were two Republican candidates named Ron Estes, the names appeared on the ballot as "Rep. Ron Estes" and "Ron M. Estes", which some criticized as breaking a state law that prohibits identifying an incumbent on the ballot.

 Primary results

 Democratic primary

 The Democratic Party selected a nominee during a Democratic Party primary election that took place on August 7, 2018.
 The primary was open to registered voters who were either unaffiliated or registered as Democrats.